akeneo/pim-community-dev/akeneo-design-system/README.md

 ### What should be in Akeneo Design System?

 This repository contains :
-- Simple or complex (composition) components used several time in multiple projects/bounded contexts
+- Simple and complex (composition) components used several times in multiple projects/bounded contexts
-- Illustrations used several time in multiple projects/bounded contexts
+- Illustrations used several times in multiple projects/bounded contexts
 - Icons used by components in this repository
 - Basic hooks
 - Specific themes of Akeneo products (PIM, Onboarder, Shared Catalogs)

 ### What should not be in Akeneo Design System?

-- Specific view => each project should keep in charge of create
+- Specific view => each project should keep in charge of create her own view logic
 - Code relative to infrastructure (translation, routing, validation ...)
 - Logic specific to the domain